Three Considerations When Choosing a Bathroom Blind

 BY Lisa Cooper

-Published: 24 February 2019 Updated: 25 March 2024
+Published: 24 February 2019 Updated: 19 September 2024

 Can it handle the humidity?

 Bathrooms are subjected to a significant amount of moisture and humidity on a daily basis.
-And even if the room is well ventilated, your new blind should be able to keep looking its best and functioning properly through every steamy shower or long hot bath.
+And even if the room is well ventilated, your new blind needs to be able to keep looking its best and functioning properly through every steamy shower or long hot bath.
+This is why choosing a blind that is specifically designed to deal with high levels of humidity should be your first priority.

 Can you still access the window?